wrossmorrow/envoy-extproc-sdk-go/README.md

 We attempt to achieve this ease largely by masking some of the details behind the datastructures `envoy` uses, which are effective but verbose and idiosyncratic.
 Each request generates a bidirectional gRPC stream (with at most 6 messages) and sends, in turn, data concerning request headers, request body, request trailers, response headers, response body, and response trailers (if `envoy` is configured to send all phases).
 The idea here is to supply functions for each phase that operate on a context and more generically typed data suitable for each phase.
 (See details below.)

-Several examples are provided here in `examples/**/main.go`, which can be reviewed to examine usage patterns.
+Several examples are provided here in the [examples](#examples), which can be reviewed to examine usage patterns.

 ## Usage